Nikolas Cruz: A portrait of suspected Florida high school gunman who shot and killed 17 people

 Emily Sucher, a junior at the high school, said she remembered Cruz as “an off kid” who “would smile weirdly, make weird comments.”

 Another student, Trevor Hart, said Cruz “seemed like he really didn’t like school.”
-He also said the teen, who was enrolled in the Army ROTC at the school had “a bunch of weapons” and often spoke about killing small animals.
+He also said the teen, who was enrolled in the Army ROTC at the school, had “a bunch of weapons” and often spoke about killing small animals.

+Joshua Charo, 16, told The Washington Post that Cruz spoke about "guns, knives and hunting" often and "was into some weird stuff, such as shooting rats with a BB gun."

+Charo said Cruz was suspended from the school for fighting and having bullets discovered in his backpack.

 Mike Watford, who graduated from the high school in 2016, told BuzzFeed News that "something definitely pushed [the suspect]" before Wednesday's shooting.